 - A detailed course-by-course evaluation of their dental school transcripts completed by ECE.
 This document should be submitted to CAAPID during the application process.
 If admitted, applicants are required to submit a copy of their evaluation directly from the evaluation agency.

-- Three (3) letters of recommendation (submitted to CAAPID or to Marquette directly).
+- Three (3) letters of recommendation (submitted to CAAPID).

 - TOEFL test results (optional) (reported on CAAPID application).
 If an applicant chooses to submit the TOEFL test, he/she is required to score an 80 or higher on the Internet-based TOEFL or a 213 or higher on the computer-based TOEFL (TOEFL code: 1448, dept. code: 00).

-- National Board, Part I results are required.
-Applicants are required to pass the Part I test before applying.
+- National Board, Part I or INBDE results are required.
+Applicants are required to pass the Part I or INBDE test before applying.
 Part II is not required.
 Applicants will report their score on the CAAPID application.
 If admitted, applicants are required to request that an official copy of their scores be sent directly to Marquette.

 - $45 application processing fee paid online by debit or credit card or echeck to the Marquette University School of Dentistry.
 A URL to pay the fee will be provided via email once application has been received.
 Marquette School of Dentistry will no longer accept personal checks or money orders.